casimcdaniels/made-in-america/src/content/jobs/industrial/coal-breaker-boys-wanted.md

   - Acceptance of dangerous conditions - accidents common
 filters: {"gender":"male","race":"any","minAge":8,"maxAge":14,"education":"none","experience":"none","union":false,"maritalStatus":"any"}
 ---
-Boys needed to separate slate from coal.
-Child labor preferred - small hands work better, and we pay them less than men.
-Work in coal breakers - dark, dusty, dangerous.
-Daily duties: Arrive at 6 AM (your parents wake you).
-Work in breaker building - dark, windowless, filled with coal dust.
-Sit on wooden bench for 10 hours.
-Pick through moving coal on conveyor belt.
-Separate slate from coal with your bare hands - coal is sharp, your fingers will bleed.
-Breathe coal dust all day - your lungs will be black by age 12.
-Many boys develop 'black lung' disease.
-The noise is constant - machinery never stops.
-If you slow down, foreman beats you.
-Lunch: 15 minutes, eat the food you brought (usually just bread).
-Work until 6 PM.
-Walk home covered in black dust, exhausted.
-Your back aches from sitting hunched over all day.
-Your eyes strain in the dim light - many boys go blind.
-Accidents are common - boys lose fingers, hands, even lives when caught in machinery.
-Boys as young as 8 accepted - the younger, the better (smaller hands, cheaper pay).
-No girls - this is boys' work.
-Your family needs the money - 50 cents a day helps put food on the table.
+WANTED: Boys for Coal Breaker Work.
+The Anthracite Coal Company seeks boys, between the ages of 8 and 14 years, to work in the coal breakers separating slate from coal.
+Boys are preferred for this work, as their small hands are better suited to picking through coal.

+The work consists of sitting on a wooden bench for 10 hours per day, picking through moving coal on a conveyor belt and separating slate from coal by hand.
+Boys must work in a dark, windowless building filled with coal dust.
+The work is noisy, and boys must work in conditions where coal dust is constantly present.
+The work is dangerous, and accidents, including loss of fingers or hands when caught in machinery, are not uncommon.

+Wages range from 50 cents to $1.00 per day, depending on age and ability.
+Boys must bring their own lunch and are allowed 15 minutes to eat.
+Hours are from 6 o'clock in the morning until 6 o'clock in the evening, six days per week.
+Parental consent is required for minors.

+Boys as young as 8 years of age are accepted.
+The work is arduous and requires boys to sit hunched over for the entire shift.
+No girls need apply, as this work is suitable only for boys.